walkerburgin/ts-paths-symlink-repro/README.md

 ======== Module name '@blueprintjs/core' was successfully resolved to '/Volumes/git/walkerburgin/ts-paths-repro/node_modules/.pnpm/@blueprintjs/core@1.40.0_react-dom@16.14.0+react@16.14.0/node_modules/@blueprintjs/core/dist/esm/index.d.ts' with Package ID '@blueprintjs/core/dist/esm/index.d.ts@1.40.0'. ========
 ```

-(No compilation errors).
+(No compilation errors, as expected).

-Note that in this case, `@blueprintjs/core` is resolved to the real path in `node_modules/.pnpm` and not the symlinks.
+Note that in this case, `@blueprintjs/core` is resolved to the real path in `node_modules/.pnpm` and not the symlinked location in `foo-app/node_modules/@blueprintjs/core`.